 Though for how much longer is anyone’s guess.

 The QX80 (formerly Q56) is a full-size, ultra-luxury SUV.
 A real SUV – with a real 4WD system available.
 Not all-wheel-drive (as in almost all crossovers and the Cadillac Escalade, a direct cross-shop).
 A 4WD system with a two-speed transfer case and Low range gearing.
 The hardware you need if you’re planning to do more than cross a dry grass field occasionally.

 Base price is $63,250 for the base RWD version.
 With 4WD (including tow/haul mode) the price climbs to $66,350.

-Sort-of competitors include the more demure – and physically smaller – Lexus LX570 and the similarly sizable and also aesthetically aggressive but more street-minded (because AWD, without Low range gearing) Cadillac Escalade.
+Sort-of competitors include the less powerful/less audacious Lexus LX570 and the similarly sizable, aesthetically aggressive but more street-minded Cadillac Escalade.

 Despite its massive size – and real-deal off-road capability – it handles not-oafishly on-road.

 Still one of the quickest full-size SUVs you can buy.

 A deal compared with the Lexus LX570 ($84k to start) and Escalade ($71,695 to start).